RIKEN-SysSoft/PiP/README.md

     $ pip-gdb -p <PID-of-your-PiP-program>

+### Docker image

+    PiP, PiP-glibc and PiP-gdb can also be installed by using a Docker image.

+	$ docker pull rikenpip/pip-v1
+	$ sudo docker run -it rikenpip/pip-v1 /bin/bash

 ## Documents

 ### FAQ

 * Does MPI with PiP exist?
     Currently, we are working with ANL to develop MPICH using PiP.
     This repository, located at ANL, is not yet open to public at the time of writing.

-* After installation, any commands aborted with SIGSEGV
-    This can happen when you specify LD_PRELOAD to include the installed PiP library.
+* After installation, any commands aborted with SIGSEGV This can happen when you specify LD_PRELOAD to include the installed PiP library.
 The LD_PRELOAD environment must be specified only when running PiP program with the "process:preload" running mode.